 visible from the computations at the level above that appears in

-meaning of variables, special forms such as if
+meaning of variables, special forms such as if, or other

 can use it to exit the loop.